Daoud’s Wondrous Lanthorn: Chapter Eight

 “I know not the way to your world,” the young genie said.
-“But I can take you to the edge of this one, beyond the Sevenfold Maze.
-From there you will be free find your way to another world.”
+“But I will take you to the edge of this one, far beyond the edge of the Sevenfold Maze.
+From there you will be free to find your way to another world as you may.”

 On a prearranged day, the young genie led Daoud and Grimmly out of the City of Jewels, but no sooner had the two fugitives stepped through the city’s gates than an alarm sounded, “Thief!
 Thief!”